The 23 venues bidding to host World Cup matches in 2026 - WHIZ News

 ATLANTA

 Mercedes-Benz Stadium is one of three NFL-MLS venues.
 The Atlanta Falcons and Atlanta United both play home matches at the stadium, which opened in 2017 and seats about 75,000.
-The stadium has a retractable roof and an artificial surface, and it also hosted college basketball’s Final Four in 2020.
+The stadium has a retractable roof and an artificial surface.
+It was set to host college basketball’s Final Four in 2020, which was canceled because of the coronavirus pandemic.

 BALTIMORE